Amazon Echo vs Apple HomePod: Who Wins?

 - Direct link with Apple Music

 - "Hey Siri" function to answer questions/commands

-With so many perks and features, the Apple HomePod does sound quite impressive and a lot of Apple fans may jump on board.
+With so many perks and features, the Apple HomePod is quite impressive and a lot of Apple fans have jumped on board.

-Unfortunately most consumers will likely stay away from its $349 price tag when there are numerous, inexpensive smart speakers available.
+Unfortunately most consumers aren't fans of the will likely stay away from its $299 price tag when there are numerous, inexpensive smart speakers available.

-In fact Amazon's line of affordable AI speakers is set to control 70 percent of the market in 2017.
-But there are other reasons why the Amazon Echo will be better than the HomePod and they may surprise you.
+In fact Amazon's line of affordable AI speakers controls 61 percent of the smart speaker market in 2019.
+But there are other reasons why the Amazon Echo is better than the HomePod and they may surprise you.

 The Apple HomePod Is Expensive

 The most popular smart speaker right now is the $50 Echo Dot that's frequently on sale for even less because people can actually afford it.

 At $299 Apple will struggle to compete against similar devices unless they bring more to the table.
 Sadly being a last option rarely works out in the tech world, and they're at risk of getting left behind.